-Ramin Davidoff, MD, is co-chief executive officer of The Permanente Federation, a consortium of all the Permanente Medical Groups in the nation, supporting the work of 23,982 Permanente physicians in the 8 Kaiser Permanente regions across the country.
-In this role, Dr. Davidoff and co-CEO Richard Isaacs, MD, provide leadership and strategic direction to all the Permanente Medical Groups and partner with Kaiser Foundation Health Plan and Hospitals on Kaiser Permanente’s national strategy.
+Ramin Davidoff, MD, is co-chief executive officer of The Permanente Federation, a consortium of all the Permanente Medical Groups in the nation, supporting the work of 24,605 Permanente physicians in the 8 Kaiser Permanente regions across the country.
+In this role, Dr. Davidoff provides leadership and strategic direction to all the Permanente Medical Groups and partner with Kaiser Foundation Health Plan and Hospitals on Kaiser Permanente’s national strategy.

 Dr. Davidoff assumed his role on January 1, 2021, as executive medical director and chairman of the board for the Southern California Permanente Medical Group.
-SCPMG is one of the largest self-governing medical groups in the country, consisting of physicians caring for more than 4.9M Kaiser Permanente members in 197 medical offices and 15 hospitals across Southern California.
+SCPMG is one of the largest self-governing medical groups in the country, consisting of physicians caring for more than 4.8 million Kaiser Permanente members in 197 medical offices and 16 hospitals across Southern California.

 Dr. Davidoff serves as the chairman of the board and CEO of The Southeastern Permanente Medical Group in Georgia and as a board member of the Kaiser Permanente Bernard J. Tyson School of Medicine.
 He is also chairman and CEO of the Hawaii Permanente Medical Group.